 Springerdoodle pups aren’t bred from springerdoodle parents, so no two springerdoodle puppies are ever identical in appearance or temperament.
 Two pups from the same litter can grow up into adult dogs that look completely unalike depending upon whether they reflect the physical characteristics of the springer spaniel or the poodle parent.
 There’s a certain amount of the unknown when you decide to adopt a sproodle pup.

 This is why it’s very important to make sure you’re dealing with a reputable breeder.
-A responsible breeder is one who keeps clean premises, invests in vet services and genetic testing, is hands on with early socialization and training activities, and asks you questions to make sure you’re bringing your pup into a good home.
+A responsible breeder is one who keeps clean premises, invests in vet services and genetic testing, is hands-on with early socialization and training activities, and asks you questions to make sure you’re bringing your pup into a good home.
 Check with your vet or a local chapter of the International Designer Canine Association for recommendations.

 Springerdoodles and Children

 Springerdoodles get along fabulously with children.
 After all, they both love to play.
 These dogs are loyal and forgiving, and they are not big barkers.
-Of course, sproodle puppies should not be left untended around young children who don’t yet know their own strength.
+Of course, sproodle puppies should not be left unattended around young children who don’t yet know their own strength.
 Similarly, older dogs should be chaperoned when they’re in the presence of toddlers.

-Dogs Similar to A Springerdoodle
+Other Dogs Similar to A Springerdoodle

 - Labradoodle: Labradoodles combine the athleticism and work ethic of their poodle and Labrador retriever parents.
 If they are slightly more hyper than springerdoodles, proper training will make them tractable.
 Again, there are many labradoodle rescue nonprofits that can help you find a suitable adult pet.